 Detective Chimp awoke hanging from a cold stone wall.
 His wrists bound in metal cuffs and hung over over his head with a thick chain.
 A few experimental tugs told him the chain and cuffs were designed for creatures much stronger then himself.
 Somewhere, someone is sobbing loudly.
 His head is pounding and vision is a little blurry, but he could just make out the blue figure similarly strung against the opposite wall.

 "About time you woke up, Bobo."
 Blue Devil grinned.
-A cut on the side of his mouth reopens and began bleeding.
+A cut on the side of his mouth reopened and began to bleed.